-The UK Vertical Guidelines cite the definition of vertical agreements given in article 2(1) of the EU's Vertical Block Exemption - 'agreements or concerted practices entered into between two or more undertakings each of which operates, for the purposes of the agreement, at a different level of the production or distribution chain, and relating to the conditions under which the parties may purchase, sell or resell certain goods or services'.
+The UK Vertical Guidelines (published in December 2004) cite the definition of vertical agreements given in the European Commission's 1999 Vertical Block Exemption.
+The 1999 definition has been slightly revised in the European Commission's 2010 version of the Vertical Block Exemption and it is to the revised definition that the OFT will have regard when considering vertical restraints cases.
+The revised definition defines a vertical agreement as 'an agreement or concerted practice entered into between two or more undertakings each of which operates, for the purposes of the agreement or the concerted practice, at a different level of the production or distribution chain, and relating to the conditions under which the parties may purchase, sell or resell certain goods or services'.
 Vertical restraints are restrictions on the competitive behaviour of a party that occur in the context of such vertical agreements.
-Examples of vertical restraints include exclusive distribution, selective distribution, territorial protection, export restrictions, customer restrictions, resale price fixing, exclusive purchase obligations and non-compete obligations.
+Examples of vertical restraints include exclusive distribution, selective distribution, territorial protection, export restrictions, customer restrictions, resale price-fixing, exclusive purchase obligations and non-compete obligations.